MbuviM/California_House_Prices/README.md

 - Other packages such as Basemap and pyplot are used alongside matplotlib.

 # Installation
-- The packages can be installed in the Anaconda cmd using
+- The packages and libraries can be installed in the Anaconda cmd using

       $ python -m pip install